taqadussana/gesture-recognition-cnn/README.md

 # Gesture Recognition using CNN

-A Convolutional Neural Network (CNN) based gesture recognition system built from scratch using a custom dataset (~50,000 images).
+A Convolutional Neural Network (CNN) based gesture recognition system built from scratch using a custom dataset.

 ## Features
 - Custom dataset collection and preprocessing